 Fund Balance with Treasury is an asset of a reporting entity and a liability of the General Fund.
-It is the aggregate amount of the OGE funds with Treasury in expenditure, receipt, and revolving fund accounts.
+It is the aggregate amount of the OGE's funds with Treasury in expenditure, receipt, revolving, and deposit fund accounts.
 Appropriated funds recorded in expenditure accounts are available to pay current liabilities and finance authorized purchases.

 The OGE does not maintain bank accounts of its own, has no disbursing authority, and does not maintain cash held outside of Treasury.
-When the reporting entity seeks to use FBWT to liquidate budgetary obligations, Treasury will finance the disbursements in the same way it finances all other disbursements, which is to borrow from the public if there is a budget deficit (and to use current receipts if there is a budget surplus).
+When the reporting entity seeks to use Fund Balance with Treasury or investments in Government securities to liquidate budgetary obligations, Treasury will finance the disbursements in the same way it finances all other disbursements, which is to borrow from the public if there is a budget deficit (and to use current receipts if there is a budget surplus).
 Funds are disbursed for the agency on demand.